-This may sound kind of backwards, but bar shampoo is actually more effective if applied to DRY hair and then wetted and lathered.
+This may sound kind of backwards, but bar shampoo is actually more effective if you rub the soap in your hands, then apply the lather to DRY hair and then wet and lather as normal.
 If hair is very greasy, you can then re-lather with more soap on the wet hair.
 This way the soap can bond with the oil and dirt on your scalp easily, and then the water can wash it away.

 This is the method that cosmetologists say you absolutely must use with normal shampoo after a hot oil treatment, and the logic is sound.
 Putting water on the hair and then adding soap doesn’t allow the soap to get to the oils on the hair.
 Instead, the hydrophobic oil just makes the soapy water slide off and down the drain.
 So by applying soap directly to the oil and THEN adding water, you allow the molecules of the soap to latch onto the oil and then latch onto the water molecules, which then the oil washes off the hair and down the drain.

 If you don’t believe this method works, you can see it happen on any greasy dish.
 If you apply the soap directly to the grease on the dish and then add water, it’s easier to scrub the grease off.
 So it’s a highly effective way to wash your hair.